 It’s often best to be open about your fears.
 If you’re tense or anxious, tell our dentist and dental staff.
 Getting your concerns out in the open will let us adapt the treatment to your needs.

 If the sound of the drill bothers you, bring a portable audio player and headset so you can listen to your favorite music.
 During the dental visit, you might try visualizing yourself relaxing on a warm beach.

-Some people find that taking a friend or close family member along (either to meet the dentist for the first time, or during the treatment to hold their hand (or both) very helpful.
+Some people find that taking a friend or close family member along (either to meet the dentist for the first time, or during the treatment to hold their hand (or both) can be very helpful.
 You may also want to bring someone along to keep you company in the waiting room.